Doctrine / Cognitive Security

 Authority can bend behavior without forcing it.

-The signal does not need to command if it changes what feels legitimate.
+The signal doesn't need to command if it changes what feels legitimate.

 Action